What About Pets in a Divorce?

 Some couples may not want to leave the decision of who is going to be the owner of the dog up to a judge.
 In these instances, trying to come to a mutual agreement about pet custody is probably the best option.
 During negotiations, the custody of the pet can be brought up and both sides can try to come to an acceptable decision.
 In any event, it is important to consider the best interests of the pet.
 Your pet is like your child and you only want what is best for it.
 Keeping that in mind might give you a clearer picture of who might be the better pet parent.
 Is one spouse home more and doing the bulk share of caring for the pet?
 In most instances, the spouse who is caring for the pet most of the time is going to be the best choice for custody.
 Visitation of the pet can also be mutually agreed upon, whereas in court, the judge is not likely going to grant pet visitation rights in the divorce decree.

-If you are going through a divorce, the divorce attorneys at Massey, Stotser & Nichols, PC are here for you.
+If you are going through a divorce, the family law attorneys at Massey, Stotser & Nichols, PC are here for you.
 We know that emotions can run high during divorce proceedings, especially if the custody of your beloved pet becomes an issue of contention.
 We work diligently to get the most favorable result possible under the circumstances for you.
-If there is a way for you to retain custody of your pet, we will work diligently to get there.
-Contact us today for a consultation.
+If there is a way for you to retain ownership of your pet, we will work diligently to get there.